Eagle’s leaders reflect on the past 12 months — and share what telemedicine trends they expect in the coming year.

 COVID-19 & Complications

 TeleSpecialist services like Infectious Disease (ID) and ICU telemedicine have been important in treating COVID-19 patients, including complications.
-Eagle has received an increased number of requests for Pulmonary and Cardiology TeleSpecialists to meet the demand and we’ve delivered.
+Eagle has received an increased number of requests for pulmonary and cardiology telemedicine doctors to meet the demand and we’ve delivered.

 “We expect to see new COVID treatment regimens as researchers learn more about the disease ― and Eagle TeleSpecialists are up to the task.
 The vaccine will certainly result in decreased patient numbers, but we expect that to happen gradually over the course of the year,” said Dr. McCormick.